aitolkyn99/wiki_reference_quality/README.md

     - The "source" column is a unique id assigned to a domain listed in the perennial sources list.
 You can map the source id to the domain using 'domain_source_id_mapping.csv' file
     - The 'category' column is consist of numerical values in range 1~5.
 Each of numbers means : (5:Generally Reliable), (4:No Consensus), (3:Generally Unreliable), (2:Deprecated), (1:Blacklisted)
     - The 'rev_type' columns shows whether occurance of revision is finally removed or not.
-4. **Perennial Source List** consist of the status and its classification date of all sources in "[Perennial Sources](https://en.wikipedia.org/wiki/Wikipedia:Reliable_sources/Perennial_sources)" (Collected in May 2022)
+4. **Perennial Source List** consist of the status and its classification date of all sources in "[Perennial Sources](https://en.wikipedia.org/wiki/Wikipedia:Reliable_sources/Perennial_sources)" (Collected in May 2022).
+The sources in Deprecated/Blacklisted status have information about classification.